Over the Rainbow (Mai Kuraki album): Singles

 "1000 Mankai no Kiss" was released as the lead single from the album in March 2011.
 A J-pop ballad song written by Kuraki herself and Aika Ohno, "1000 Mankai no Kiss" served as the television commercial song to Kosé's Esprique Precious brand.
 The song peaked at number four on the Oricon Weekly Singles chart, and successfully reached number fourteen in Taiwan.
 "1000 Mankai no Kiss" has sold 25,013 copies in Japan alone.

 "Mō Ichido" was released in May 2011 as the second single from the album.
 The song served as the Japanese television drama series Kiri ni Sumu Akuma and peaked at number seven in Japan.
 As of October 2018, the song has sold 23,430 copies in Japan.

 The third single from the album, "Your Best Friend" was released in October 2011.
 The song served as the theme song to the Japanese animated television series Case Closed and reached number six in Japan.
 The song has sold 25,247 copies in Japan alone, becoming the best-selling song on the album.

 The fourth single "Strong Heart" was released on DVD single format.
 The song themed about female empowerment served as the theme song to the Japanese television series Hunter.
-The part of profits gained from the released of the single was donated to support the reconstruction from the 2011 Tōhoku earthquake and tsunami.
+The part of profits gained from the release of the single was donated to support the reconstruction from the 2011 Tōhoku earthquake and tsunami.

 Other songs

 "Sayonara wa Madaiwanai de" was released in March 2011, as the B-side track of "1000 Mankai no Kiss".
 The song was rearranged for the album.

-"Step by Step" was released as the B-side track of "Your Best Friend" in October 2011.
+"Step by Step" and was released as the B-side track of "Your Best Friend" in October 2011.
 The song served as the television commercial song to Nemu Resort in Mie "Stay the Same" served as the Sanrio's image song for Wish Me Mell, where the new character, Maimai was named after Kuraki.
 "Brave Your Heart", which features a Chinese actor Alex Ru served as the theme song to the Japanese drama movie Ashita ni Kakeru Hashi.